EMV: Differences and benefits

-Since the introduction of payment card Chip and PIN, cloning of the chip is not feasible; only the magnetic stripe can be copied, and a copied card cannot be used by itself on a terminal requiring a PIN.
-The introduction of Chip and PIN coincided with wireless data transmission technology becoming inexpensive and widespread.
+Since the introduction of payment card chip and PIN, cloning of the chip is not feasible; only the magnetic stripe can be copied, and a copied card cannot be used by itself on a terminal requiring a PIN.
+The introduction of chip and PIN coincided with wireless data transmission technology becoming inexpensive and widespread.
 In addition to mobile-phone-based magnetic readers, merchant personnel can now bring wireless PIN pads to the customer, so the card is never out of the cardholder's sight.
-Thus, both chip-and-PIN and wireless technologies can be used to reduce the risks of unauthorized swiping and card cloning.
+Thus, both chip and PIN and wireless technologies can be used to reduce the risks of unauthorized swiping and card cloning.

 Chip and PIN vis-à-vis chip and signature

 Chip and PIN is one of the two verification methods that EMV enabled cards can employ.
 Rather than physically signing a receipt for identification purposes, the user enters a personal identification number (PIN), typically of four to six digits in length.
 This number must correspond to the information stored on the chip or PIN at Host.
 Chip and PIN technology makes it much harder for fraudsters to use a found card, inasmuch as if someone steals a card, they are unable to make fraudulent purchases unless they know the PIN.

 Chip and signature, on the other hand, differentiates itself from chip and PIN by verifying a consumer's identity with a signature.

-As of 2015, chip and signature cards are more common in the US, Mexico, parts of South America (such as Argentina, Colombia, Peru) and some Asian countries (such as Taiwan, Hong Kong, Thailand, South Korea, Singapore, and Indonesia), whereas chip and PIN cards are more common in most European countries (e.g., the UK, Ireland, France, Portugal, Finland and the Netherlands) as well as in Iran, Brazil, Venezuela, India, Sri Lanka, Canada, Australia and New Zealand.
+As of 2015, chip and PIN cards are common in most European countries (e.g., the UK, Ireland, France, Portugal, Finland and the Netherlands) as well as in Pakistan, Iran, Brazil, Colombia, Venezuela, India, Sri Lanka, Canada, Australia and New Zealand.
+Chip and signature cards are more common in the US, Mexico, parts of South America (such as Argentina and Peru) and some Asian countries (such as Taiwan, Hong Kong, Thailand, South Korea, Singapore, and Indonesia).